Share On

 Ear tags are not a form of identification we recommend for sanctuaries because they are an invasive form of identification that causes pain, and there are other pain-free ways for caregivers to reliably identify residents.
 Additionally, ear tags perpetuate the notion that farmed animals are numbers rather than individuals.
 But what if a new cow arrives with an ear tag?
 Should it be left in?
 Unfortunately, this is not an easy question for us to answer.
 We recommend familiarizing yourself with the regulations in your region and consulting with your veterinarian and legal counsel for guidance.
 In most cases, it is considered unlawful to remove official ear tags, though some sanctuaries understand this and choose to do so anyway.
 Non-official ear tags are typically fine to remove (though we do recommend saving these and keeping them with the individual’s record).

-It’s important to perform an intake evaluation on all new residents, ideally within 24 hours of arrival, though some may need more immediate assessment.
+It’s important to perform an intake evaluation on all new residents.
+Ideally, we recommend new arrivals either be seen by a veterinarian or have an intake evaluation performed within 24 hours of arrival, though some individuals may need even more immediate assessment.
 An intake evaluation includes conducting a full health check to evaluate their overall health and to learn more about the individual, as well as gather important information for their permanent record.
 Be sure to follow quarantine procedures while conducting the intake evaluation.
 To learn more about the intake evaluation process, including how to prioritize assessing and addressing a new resident’s needs, check out our resource here!
-If, for whatever reason, you are unable to perform a full health evaluation shortly after their arrival, you will need to closely observe new residents for signs of concerns and take steps to address those concerns appropriately.
+If, for whatever reason, you are unable to perform a full health evaluation shortly after their arrival, you will need to closely observe new residents for signs of concern and take steps to address those concerns appropriately.

-An intake evaluation is conducted in much the same way as a routine health check – you should check every inch of the cow, looking for any signs of concerns, and providing any necessary treatments.
-Be sure to consider the individual when conducting the health check.
+An intake evaluation is conducted in much the same way as a routine health check – you should check every inch of the cow, looking for any signs of concern and providing any necessary treatments as recommended by your veterinarian.
+Be sure to consider the individual and their history when conducting the health check.
 Depending on the cow’s age, breed, and previous living situation, they may be more likely to arrive with certain diseases.
-For example, cows rescued from a dairy production setting should be thoroughly evaluated for mastitis, since they are more likely to have or develop this condition than cows who were not recently exploited for milk.
+For example, cows rescued from a dairy production setting should be thoroughly evaluated for mastitis since they are more likely to have or develop this condition than other cows.
 Calves also have their own set of common health challenges.
 You can find more information about health challenges that commonly affect calves here.
 Other conditions that are fairly common in newly rescued cows include:

-• Hoof Issues – Because sanctuaries often take in individuals who may have had their needs neglected, very often new cows arrive with overgrown hooves.
+• Hoof Issues – Because sanctuaries often take in individuals who may have had their needs neglected, new cows may arrive with overgrown hooves.
 Be sure to evaluate their feet and check for any signs of hoof rot, hoof abscesses, or other abnormalities.
-Schedule a visit from your farrier or veterinarian to trim their feet and address any issues.
+Schedule a visit from your farrier or veterinarian to trim their hooves and address any issues.
 Be sure to work with your veterinarian to diagnose any issues and establish a treatment plan.

 • Mobility Or Joint Issues – You should assess the cow’s mobility by watching them walk and looking for any abnormalities in their gait or shifting of weight when standing.
 When checking their legs, pay extra attention to their joints, looking for any swelling and listening for crepitus (popping or crunching).
 If safe to do so, you can feel the joint for heat as well.
 Mobility and joint issues should be evaluated by a veterinarian to determine the cause and appropriate treatment plan.